 As Nike and Macy’s understand, customers know what they can and can’t accomplish on their own.
 Burying “speak to an agent” at the bottom of the tree won’t do your brand any favors; make sure your customers can select the option and connect with a live agent as quickly as possible.

-Next week, we’ll continue with the second half of our call center solutions list: our best advice for improving agent training, resources, and service protocols.
+Read on for the second half of our call center solutions list: our best advice for improving agent training, resources, and service protocols.